vishnraj/go-scraper/README.md

   email       Emails if the desired criteria is met in watch

 Flags:
   -h, --help                     help for watch
   -i, --interval int             Interval (in seconds) to wait in between watching a selector (default 30)
-      --selectors strings   All selectors, in order of URLs passed in, to wait for --urls strings        All URLs to watch
+      --wait-selectors strings   All selectors, in order of URLs passed in, to wait for --urls strings             All URLs to watch

 Global Flags:
   -a, --agent string    User agent to request as - if not specified the default is used (default "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/77.0.3830.0 Safari/537.36")